codex-academy/SortAndSearch/pages/more_advanced_datastructures.md

 It works like this:

 * Create and empty queue data structure.
-* Find all friends for the specified person, put them all in queue you just created.
+* Find all friends for the specified person, put them all in queue you created.
 * While the queue is not empty keep on doing this:
   * Get the first entry of the queue.
   * Check if this person is of the tradesman type we are looking if it is return the tradesman details.